lyhomyna/sf/README.md

 >[!NOTE] `tmpl:strong` are credentials that located in `.auth.env file`

 ## Usage
-Open in your browser: `https://<IP>` and log in using the credentials created in steo 7.
+Open in your browser: `https://<IP>` and log in using the credentials created in step 7.